Industry Dynamics & Disruption in Media and Entertainment

 • Doomsday Shakeout

-Throughout the symposium, attendees and presenters will get a glimpse of what’s next in the industry in an ambience that encourages open and authentic dialogue and networking.
+Throughout the Industry Dynamics & Disruption in Media and Entertainment symposium, attendees and presenters will get a glimpse of what’s next in the industry in an ambiance that encourages open and authentic dialogue and networking.

 Who Should Attend